jalbersh/first-lambda/README.md

 Using AWS Lambda with the AWS Command Line Interface https://docs.aws.amazon.com/lambda/latest/dg/with-userapp.html

+KOTLIN HANDLER CLASS:
+The Kotlin class imports the AWS classes

+import com.amazonaws.services.lambda.runtime.Context
+import com.amazonaws.services.lambda.runtime.RequestHandler

+and needs a Handler with a signature in the form of:

+class Handler:RequestHandler<Map<String, Any>, ApiGatewayResponse>, that overrides the handleRequest function: override fun handleRequest(input:Map<String, Any>, context:Context):ApiGatewayResponse, where the ApiGatewayREsponse is a class defined as:

+    class ApiGatewayResponse(
+      val statusCode: Int = 200,
+      var body: String? = null,
+      val headers: Map<String, String>? = Collections.emptyMap(),
+      val isBase64Encoded: Boolean = false
+    )

 To Configure to AWS CLI: aws configure
     Use this to:
     1) set the region